The Indian in the Cupboard: Plot summary

 After the battle in the last book, many tiny injured Iroquois remain in Omri's room under Matron's care.
 Matron is exhausted and at the end of her skills and strength.
 Boone is also badly injured.
 Omri decides to make a second attempt to steal Tamsin's plastic medical set, but is caught by Tamsin's sister Emma.
 Omri is forced to tell her about the key's magic power and the desperate situation in his bedroom.
 Emma agrees to borrow the medical set for him and to keep silent about the magic, on the condition that she be allowed to bring to life a plastic person of her own.
 By chance, the figurine she selects is that of Ruby Lou.
 Thanks to the toys Emma provides, Matron is able to get a surgical team that saves the Iroquois and Boone.

 Omri uses the trunk to bring Patrick back to the present and at the same time return the Iroquois to the past, but returning Patrick inadvertently drags the tornado back to Omri's room, destroying part of the house and neighborhood.
 In the chaos, the cupboard is damaged and the key lost.
 Omri's headmaster, who has been lurking outside the house hoping to catch evidence of Omri's secret, is struck on the head by debris, meaning that no one believes any of his ramblings about "tiny people."

-Boone and Ruby Lou realize they are stranded as tiny people in the far future, unable to return home without the key.
+Boone and Ruby Lou realise they are stranded as tiny people in the far future, unable to return home without the key.
 They attempt to make a life with one another, eventually confessing their love.
 They are resigned to their fate, but long to return home and be properly married.

 Omri's father repairs the cupboard and returns it to his son, while Omri, by sheer luck, finds the key in a hedge.
 He uses the magic to summon all of the group's tiny friends for Boone and Ruby Lou's wedding before sending everyone home for what he promises will be the final time.
 Afterwards Omri asks his parents for a safe-deposit box, into which he puts the key, the cupboard, the figurines of Little Bear and his family, and a copy of his story, leaving them for his children to find.